michellab/BioSimSpace/README.md

-# biosimspace
+# BioSimSpace

-code and resources for the EPSRC BioSimSpace project
+Code and resources for the EPSRC [BioSimSpace](https://www.biosimspace.org) project.